-- Submit your real estate license application to the Oklahoma Real Estate Commission.
+- Submit your real estate license application to the Oklahoma Real Estate Commission (OREC).

 Schedule an appointment with IdentoGO to process your fingerprints electronically.
 IdentoGO will collect the $60 fee associated with the background check.

-Schedule your real estate exam with PSI.
-The exam fee is $60, and a score of 75% or better is needed to pass the exam.
+Schedule your exam with PSI.
+The exam fee is $60, and a score of 70% or better is needed to pass the exam.

-Complete and submit the form Request for Issuance of an Active Provisional Sales Associate or Sales Associate License, along with the Provisional Sales Associate License fee of $75 to the Oklahoma Real Estate Commission.
+Complete and submit the form Request for Issuance of an Active Provisional Sales Associate or Sales Associate License, along with the license fee of $100 to the OREC.

 For more detailed instructions on how to receive a real estate license, visit the Oklahoma Real Estate Commission’s website.